vishkid84/Portfolio-milestone-project/README.md

 The About me section highlights my interest in both design and development also giving a glimpse of my personaity.
 The users mentioned they would still prefer a downloadable CV which I have added as part of navbar which downloads as a separate window, this has been tested successfully.
-The users also ranked education and experience in more or less the same level and would be easier to compare.
+The users also ranked education and experience in more or less the same level which also makes them easier to compare.
 So they have been added as two columns side-by-side for desktops and tablets.
 They are vertically placed in mobile view.
 Portfolio section also added, when hovered over gives the project name and brief description.
 When clicked on, it navigates to the project in a separate window.
 All of the above helped achieve the user stories.